Donald Trump lavished with royal pomp and pageantry on state visit to UK

 Before the trip, he praised May’s Brexit-supporting rival, former foreign minister Boris Johnson, saying he would be a “great” potential prime minister and also called for arch-Brexiteer Nigel Farage, a scourge of May’s ruling Conservative Party, to conduct talks with the EU.

-Trump, who has regularly criticized May’s Brexit tactics, said Britain must leave the bloc on the due date of Oct.
+Trump, who has regularly criticised May’s Brexit tactics, said Britain must leave the bloc on the due date of Oct.
 31 with or without a deal.

 “The relationship with the United Kingdom is very strong,” he wrote on Twitter during his visit on Monday.
 “Great love all around.
 Also, big Trade Deal is possible once UK gets rid of the shackles.
 Already starting to talk!”